 - 6.1 As set out above, the NPPF establishes that "Local planning authorities should identify and update annually a supply of specific deliverable sites sufficient to provide a minimum of five years' worth of housing against their housing requirement set out in their adopted strategic policies..." (paragraph 73).
 Further guidance is provided within the NPPF and PPG that informs the calculation of this position.
-This has been supplemented by appeal decisions. - 6.2 Drawing on the information provided above, this document sets out the Council's approach to the different aspects of the calculation that have led to the housing land supply position.
-The same base date is taken for the assessment of the requirement and supply sides of the calculation. - 6.3 Reflecting the different housing market areas within the Borough, the housing land supply position is calculated for Northern Test Valley and Southern Test Valley separately, in the same way as has been done for the housing requirement figures6.
+This has been supplemented by appeal decisions. - 6.2 This document sets out the Council's approach to the different aspects of the calculation that have led to the housing land supply position.
+The same base date is taken for the assessment of the requirement and supply sides of the calculation. - Reflecting the different housing market areas within the Borough, the housing land supply position is calculated for Northern Test Valley and Southern Test Valley separately, in the same way as has been done for the housing requirement figures7.
 These are considered in turn in the sections below.
 Each section is written so it can be considered separately, as such there is some duplication in the text between the Northern and Southern Test Valley sections.
-However, cross references to guidance used to inform the approach are not duplicated. - 6.4 The five year assessment period uses a base date of 1 April 2019.
-Therefore the five year period under consideration is 1 April 2019 to 31 March 2024.
+However, cross references to guidance used to inform the approach are not duplicated. - 6.4 The five year assessment period uses a base date of 1 April 2020.
+Therefore the five year period under consideration is 1 April 2020 to 31 March 2025.